LieslNLP/LieslNLP/README.md

 Hi, I'm Liesl! 👋

-I'm an aspiring NLP Specialist with a strong background in education, specifically teaching Afrikaans, Life Skills and Art.
+I'm an aspiring NLP Specialist with a strong background in education, specifically teaching Afrikaans, Coding & Robotics, Life Skills and Art.
 My passion lies in combining **language, technology, and creative problem solving** to create impactful solutions in **education technology** and **localisation**.

 ## Interests
 - 🌍 Developing NLP tools for **Afrikaans**.